GalvanizeDataScience/self-study-resources/DSI_Self_Assessment.md

 ### 1. Confidence intervals

-  1. We are polling to get approval rate of a president.
+  1. We are polling to get the approval rate of the president.
 Out of a population of 4 million, 6014 were surveyed and 3485 expressed their approval.
 Construct a 95% confidence interval for the approval rate of the president.

   2. The weight of a random sample of 100 individuals from a population of interest was surveyed and yielded a sample average weight of 150 pounds and sample standard deviation of 20 pounds.
 Construct a 95% confidence interval for the average weight of the population.